0xKitsune/EVM-Gas-Optimizations/README.md

 ## Use assembly to call an external contract
-Instead of using Solidity to call an external contract, you can assembly for gas savings.
-While the gas savings can be significant, it is important to thoroughly understand low level operations and the safegaurds needed when using the `call()` instruction in assembly.
+Instead of using Solidity to call an external contract, you can assembly for significant gas savings.

+Note: While the gas savings can be significant, it is important to thoroughly understand low level operations and the safegaurds needed when using the `call()` instruction in assembly.

 ```js